 Whatever the case, receiving a charge for having an open alcohol container in your vehicle in Georgetown or elsewhere in Texas can be a confusing time that may result in hefty fines and a criminal record if you are convicted.
 An experienced Williamson County traffic crime defense attorney can help you sort out the details in your Georgetown area open alcohol container in vehicle case and fight against such charges turning into a conviction.

 Open container law as it relates to Texas vehicles is often a topic of discussion, but rarely does a person have the true answer for what does and does not constitute a violation.
-If you have been arrested for one or more open alcohol container in vehicle charges in Williamson County, including Georgetown, Round Rock, Cedar Park, Leander, Taylor, and Hutto, contact Law Office of Michael J. Price to begin your defense immediately.
+If you have been arrested for one or more open alcohol container in vehicle charges in Williamson County, including Georgetown, Round Rock, Cedar Park, Leander, Taylor, and Hutto, contact Price & Twine, PLLC to begin your defense immediately.

-Experienced Round Rock criminal defense attorney Michael J. Price has spent over a decade defending cases for people like you.
+Experienced Round Rock criminal defense attorneys Michael J. Price and James Twine have spent over a decade defending cases for people like you.
 They will sort through the details of and educate you on your Georgetown open container case in order to better fight to protect your rights and future from conviction.
-To find out what Law Office of Michael J. Price can do for your Williamson County open container in vehicle case, call (512) 354-1880 today and schedule your free initial case consultation.
+To find out what Price & Twine, PLLC can do for your Williamson County open container in vehicle case, call (512) 354-1880 today and schedule your free initial case consultation.